Scalable Generation and Validation of Isomorphic Physics Problems with GenAI: ESTELA-Physics Dataset

 \section{ESTELA-Physics Dataset}

-Following the proposed generation framework, we constructed the \textit{ESTELA-Physics} dataset covering intro-level University Physics (Newtonian mechanics) topics.
-The dataset spans 12 topics that are commonly covered in introductory Physics textbooks.
-Table~\ref{tab:dataset_stats_by_chapter} summarizes the distribution of banks by topic, size, and question type.
+Following the proposed generation framework, we construct the \textit{ESTELA-Physics} dataset, a collection of isomorphic problem banks for calculus-based University Physics I, with an emphasis on Newtonian mechanics.
+The dataset contains 29 problem banks spanning 12 topics commonly covered in introductory university physics courses.
+As summarized in Table~\ref{tab:dataset_stats_by_chapter}, the banks span topics from vectors, kinematics, and forces to energy, momentum, rotational motion, angular momentum, and simple harmonic motion.
+The complete dataset is publicly available in an open-source Github repository: \url{https://github.com/Zhongzhou/ESTELA-physics-problem-bank}.

+Each problem bank is stored in a dedicated folder, and contains at least the following two components: \begin{itemize} \item A YAML file (.yml or .yaml): A human-readable file format that stores the isomorphic problems and associated metadata, including all prompts used in the generation, and updates to the problem bank after generation. \item A QTI file (.zip): A file that can be directly imported into the Canvas learning management system as an Item Bank. \end{itemize}